jenniening/deltaVinaXGB/README.md

 --opt is for optimization, rbwo is to optimize ligand in no water, bridging water, and receptor-bound water environments.<br>

 The calculated features will be saved in <code>Input.csv</code> file<br>
-The predicted scores for different structures of Vina, and deltaVinaXGB will be saved in outfile (default is score.csv) in datadir.<br>
+The predicted scores for different structures of Vina, and deltaVinaXGB will be saved in outfile (default is <code>score.csv</code>) in datadir.<br>
 If you want to get deltaVinaRF scores as well, add --runrf. <br>

 Note: